-The St. Louis National Charity Horse Show is an equestrian competition of national renown.
-The event draws hundreds of horses, exhibitors and spectators from across the country.
+The St. Louis National Charity Horse Show is an exciting equestrian competition featuring several national championships.
+The event draws hundreds of horses and exhibitors from across the country.
 Throughout each session of the show, different classes are held for horses and exhibitors with specific talents.
 During these events, entrants either ride their horses or drive them from a cart.

 All sessions of the horse show are free and open to the public, and horses and riders/drivers love to have spectators cheer them on.

 The National Equestrian Center Experience

 The show features a variety of equestrian boutiques, tack shops, show merchandise and concessions.
 The NEC’s surrounding area also offers dining, shopping and lodging accommodations.
-Hunter/Jumper week utilizes both indoor and outdoor facilities, so we ask visitors to dress accordingly.
+Hunter/Jumper week utilizes both indoor and outdoor facilities, so visitors should dress accordingly.
 The show arena for Saddlebred week is indoors.

 Come See For Yourself

 You’re invited to experience this wonderful annual event, whether it’s by showing your horse, participating as a vendor or enjoying the show as a spectator.
 If you would like to contribute but can’t attend, donations are always welcome.
-In addition to hosting a high caliber horse show, the mission of the St. Louis National Charity Horse Show is to offer a national-level athletic competition while raising money for areacharities, Stray Rescue of St. Louis and TREE House of Greater St. Louis.
+By hosting a high caliber horse show, the mission of the St. Louis National Charity Horse Show is to offer a national-level athletic competition, while raising money for area charities, Stray Rescue of St. Louis and TREE House of Greater St. Louis.